EventStore/documentation/docs/v6/event-sourcing/projections.md

 Event Store in particular provides a way to achieve that requirement.
 The most common implementation for client-side projections is to use catch-up subscriptions.
 The term "catch-up" comes from the fact that such subscriptions, when first connected to the server, will read all the historical events (catch up) and then automatically switch to real-time event processing.

-With Event Store .NET client, you can create a subscription like this:
+With the Event Store .NET client, you can create a subscription like this:

 ```csharp
 // Presumably we got IEventStoreConnection connection from somewhere